 You'll also find many options for lunch and dinner on your own.

-This morning, we’ll visit a local essential oil distillery and learn about the organic cultivation process.
-Continue to a local spice plantation where the commodity that gave the Spice Islands their name is still cultivated.
+This morning we’ll head to a local spice plantation where the commodity that gave the Spice Islands their name is still cultivated.
 Cloves were introduced to Zanzibar in 1818, and the archipelago quickly became the world's leading producer.
 It remains a major crop here today.
 As we ride out into the gently rolling hills that undulate away from the city, view lush tropical plants, cinnamon trees, vanilla trees, and fruit trees.
 Learn more about the art and history of the cultivation of spices—and perhaps see whether you can identify clove, cardamom, nutmeg, peppercorn, and various fruits including jackfruit, pineapple, and coconut.

 Today is at leisure to make your own discoveries or join an optional Prison Island Tour.
 Just off the coast of Zanzibar’s Stone Town, Prison Island was originally intended to house runaway slaves, however, it was never actually used as a prison.
 Today this tropical island acts as a sanctuary for giant tortoises—some which are more than 100 years old.
 You’ll enjoy the opportunity to interact with exotic wildlife and gain insight into its unique local history as you enjoy stunning views of white sandbars and the crystal-clear water that surrounds the island.